What is Path Terminating Equipment (PTE) for OTN Applications?

 NOTE: I have highlighted the locations where the Path Circuitry Generates and Monitors/Terminates the ODU4-PMOH (Non-OTN Client ODU4).

 This also means that the circuitry (that we show above in Figure 3) would require as many as 81 sets of PTE.

 - 80 sets of PTE would be required to monitor each of the 80 ODU0 signals (that we are transporting via the OPU4/ODU4 signal), and

-- One additional PTE would be required to monitor the larger ODU4 signal.
+- One additional PTE would be required to monitor the more significant ODU4 signal.